aayushkdev/torrfetch/README.md

 ## Features

-- Search multiple torrent providers in parallel
+- Search multiple torrent providers in parallel or fallback mode
 - Automatic deduplication of results
-- Smart sorting by relevance and seeders
+- Smart scoring by title relevance and seeders
 - Fast and extensible provider interface

 ## Providers

-**Currently supports:**
+Currently supports:
 - The Pirate Bay
 - yts